What is Referential Integrity? Definition and Examples

 id bigserial PRIMARY KEY,

-customer_id bigint NOT NULL
+user_id bigint NOT NULL

-REFERENCES customers(id)
+REFERENCES users(id)

 ON DELETE RESTRICT